npm memo

 - there will be also an absolute path in your host project

-can be tested without upgrading your current npm version with the npmc
+npm versions tagued @next can be tested without upgrading your current npm version with the npmc package.

 # npm folders